smussenden/data-journalism-19-spring/instructor-notes/10-session-notes.md

     * Elliott.
 Nosy public information officers.
 Wants from Maryland State police data of officer involved incidents?
 "He asked me about the timeframe for my story, what the story was about and why I was interested in the police incident angle.
 I did my best to respond in a respectful way without giving away too much.
 I regrettably told him that I’m a graduate student, which hopefully doesn’t put me at a disadvantage moving forward." **What's the best way to respond?**

 ## Introduction to relational databases and SQL - 10 minutes
+### Note for next year.
+Speed this up.
+Really stick to 10 minutes.
+Need to leave PLENTY of TIME for lab.
 * Today, we head down a new path with our data analysis.
 * We're going to learn a data programming language -- SQL -- and write code to do what we've previously done in Excel.
 * We're also going to work with databases today.